faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 That's it!
 Now you're able to start and check the status of running container with systemct start and status.

+## SQLite3

+Official site: [http://www.sqlite.org/](http://www.sqlite.org/){:target="_blank"}

+SQLite is a C library that implements an SQL database engine.
+A large subset of SQL92 is supported.
+A complete database is stored in a single disk file.
+The API is designed for convenience and ease of use.
+Applications that link against SQLite can enjoy the power and flexibility of an SQL database without the administrative hassles of supporting a separate database server.
+Version 2 and version 3 binaries are named to permit each to be installed on a single host.

+{% shell_term $ %}
+sudo dnf install sqlite
+sudo dnf install sqlite-devel
+sudo dnf install libsqlite3x
+sudo dnf install libsqlite3x-devel
+{% endshell_term %}

+Saya memerlukan install juga package `-devel`.

+## yarnpkg

+Official site: [https://github.com/yarnpkg/yarn](https://github.com/yarnpkg/yarn){:target="_blank"}

+Fast, reliable, and secure dependency management.

+{% shell_term $ %}
+sudo dnf install yarnpkg
+{% endshell_term %}

 ## Ruby or Rails Developer

+Saya lebih suka menggunakan **rbenv** untuk mendevelop Ruby apps.

+Paket-paket yang diperlukan untuk rbenv-install mem-build Ruby.

 {% shell_term $ %}
 sudo dnf install openssl-devel